-In an alarm condition, an SNMP trap can be sent up to 5 independent recipients.
-For every trap different port and community can be used.
+For alarm notification, an SNMP trap can be sent to up to 5 independent recipients.
+Different ports and communities can be used for every trap.

-SNMP trap is sent after reset.
+SNMP trap is sent also after reset.

-Actual MIB file can be downloaded from here.
+The actual MIB file can be downloaded from the link at the bottom of the web page.